pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 Migrating a large volume of data usually takes hours or even days.
 There is a certain chance that the long-running process is interrupted unexpectedly.
 It can be very frustrating to redo everything from scratch, even if some part of data has already been imported.

-Fortunately, TiDB Lightning provides a `checkpoints` feature to let you store the migration progress, so that an interrupted migration task can resume from the breakpoint upon restart.
+Fortunately, TiDB Lightning provides a feature called `checkpoints`, which makes TiDB Lightning save the import progress as `checkpoints` from time to time, so that an interrupted import task can be resumed from the latest checkpoint upon restart.

 If the TiDB Lightning task crashes due to unrecoverable errors (for example, data corruption), it will not pick up from the checkpoint, but will report an error and quit the task.
 To ensure the safety of the imported data, you must resolve these errors by using the `tidb-lightning-ctl` command before proceeding with other steps.
 The options include: